Charley Hughlett

-Robert Charles Hughlett (born May 16, 1990) is an American professional football long snapper for the Philadelphia Eagles of the National Football League (NFL).
+Robert Charles Hughlett (born May 16, 1990) is an American professional football long snapper.
 He played college football for the UCF Knights and was signed by the Dallas Cowboys in 2012 as an undrafted free agent.

 Early life

 Hughlett attended Hillsborough High School in Tampa, Florida, where he lettered all four years at tight end and center.
 He graduated in the Class of 2008.
 As a junior, he was named second-team All-conference.
 As a senior, he received first-team All-conference honors.

 During his high school career, the Terriers earned regional champion honors in 2004 as well as district titles in 2005 and 2006.
 Hughlett also earned varsity letters in track and wrestling.
 He was also selected for the National Football Foundation Scholar-Athlete Award.

 College career

 In 2008, he accepted a football scholarship from the University of Central Florida.
 He also was recruited by The Citadel, South Florida, Holy Cross, and Brown.
 He played long snapper all four years.

 As a freshman, he earned Conference USA All-Freshman Team honors as a long snapper, after appearing in 12 games, including 3 tackles on special teams.
 As a sophomore, he played in all 13 of the Knights games.

 As a junior, Hughlett appeared in all 14 of the Knights games en route to earning All-Conference USA second-team honors.
 As a senior, he played in all 12 games and again earned All-Conference USA second-team honors.